Leontopolis (Heliopolis)

-Leontopolis (Egyptian: Ney-ta-hut) is the Greek name for the modern area of Tell el Yehudiye or Tell el-Yahudiya (Egyptian Arabic: Jewish Mound).
-It was an ancient city of Egypt in the 13th nome of Lower Egypt (the Heliopolite Nome), on the Pelusiac branch of the Nile.
+Leontopolis is the Koine Greek name of a city that may correspond to either the modern area of Tell el Yehudiye or Tell el-Yahudiya ("the Jewish tell").
+It was an ancient city of Egypt in the 13th nome of Lower Egypt (the Heliopolite Nome) on the Pelusiac branch of the Nile.
 This site is known for its distinctive pottery known as Tell el-Yahudiyeh Ware.

+The site was part of the Land of Onias, after Onias IV, who built a new Jewish temple at Leontopolis to rival the Maccabean hierarchy in Jerusalem, and was home to a Jewish population.

 Discovery

 Linant identified the site in 1825, but Niebuhr had identified it earlier, in the late 18th century.

 Earthwork enclosures

 The site includes some massive rectangular earthwork enclosures of the late Middle Kingdom or Second Intermediate Period.
 They measure around 515m by 490m, and their purpose is probably defensive.
 These earthen walls were sloping and plastered on the outer face, and almost vertical on the inner face.
 Egyptian parallels for such a structure are lacking.
 This enclosure is often interpreted as a fortification built by the Hyksos; it is generally known as the "Hyksos Camp".
 There are also cemeteries from the Middle Kingdom and later.
-A temple and palace of Ramesses II has also been excavated.
+Ramesses II 's temple and palace have also been excavated.
 Also, there was a palace of Ramesses III with some fine decorations.